Quick Answer

 Commercial Mold Cleaners

-Commercial mold cleaners are designed for specific surfaces and may include detergents or antimicrobial agents.
+Commercial mold cleaners are designed for specific surfaces and may include detergents, stain removers, or antimicrobial agents.
 Look for products intended for the material you are cleaning and follow label directions.
+Do not use a chemical as a substitute for cleaning, drying, or removing contaminated porous materials.

 - Choose products for the surface type